-A wiser strategy, she says, is assessing Type 2 diabetes (T2D) risk factors: being overweight, physically inactive, over 45, or the sibling of someone with diabetes.
-“Often people at risk of developing diabetes think if they feel OK, they’re OK.
-But T2D diabetes is very insidious and subtle,” Gibbons says.
-“You might feel sleepy after eating a large meal; you may notice you’re thirstier in the summer or more fatigued at the end of the day.
-But it’s nothing glaring.
+A wiser strategy, she says, is assessing Type 2 diabetes (T2D) risk factors: being overweight, physically inactive, over 45 or the sibling of someone with diabetes.
+“Often, people at risk of developing diabetes think if they feel okay, they’re okay.
+But T2D diabetes is very insidious,” Gibbons says.
+“You might feel sleepy after eating a large meal; you may notice you’re thirstier, your vision is blurry or you are more fatigued at the end of the day.
+Symptoms are often undetected.
 That’s why millions of people walk around with pre-diabetes without knowing it.”

 In fact, more than 86 million U.S. adults have pre-diabetes; up to 30 percent will develop T2D within five years.
-The good news: Studies show you can prevent or delay onset of T2D with small lifestyle changes that include losing 5 to 7 percent of total body weight (that’s 10 to 14 pounds if you weigh 200), eating a healthy diet, and increasing physical activity, even gradually, to 150 minutes of walking per week — which can be divided into 30 minutes over five days.
+The good news: Studies show you can prevent or delay onset of T2D with small lifestyle changes that include losing 5-7% of total body weight (that’s 10 to 14 pounds if you weigh 200), eating a healthy diet, and increasing physical activity as tolerated to 150 minutes of walking per week — which can be divided into 30 minutes over five days.

 “Make healthy choices: eat a wide variety of foods, increase dietary fiber with whole grains, non-starchy vegetables and fruit and eat smaller portions at regular intervals throughout the day,” says Gibbons.
 “It’s important to fit diabetes into your everyday ‘healthy’ life.”

 Do you have a health-related question for a WMCHealth physician or specialist?

 Email your questions to [email protected], with “Just the Facts” in the subject heading.
 Your question may be featured in a future issue.

 Visit us at Westchester Medical Center, a member of Westchester Medical Center Health Network, to learn more.
 Advancing Care.
 Here.